jeffersonnnn/ZEclipse/docs/TECHNICAL_DOCUMENTATION.md

 ### Overview

-The `dapp-connector.ts` module provides a clean API for external web interfaces to interact with the BlackoutSOL protocol.
+The `dapp-connector.ts` module provides a clean API for external web interfaces to interact with the ZEclipse protocol.
 It handles all the complexities of anonymous transfers while exposing only what external applications need.

 ### Integration Steps